-\Average inflation adjusted price per pound for the 2009/2010 through 2011/2012 fishing years.
+Average inflation adjusted price per pound for the 2009/2010 through 2011/2012 fishing years.

-\\Average inflation adjusted price per pound for the 2012/2013 through 2016/2017 fishing years.
+Average inflation adjusted price per pound for the 2012/2013 through 2016/2017 fishing years.

-Although economic theory suggests that IFQs and catch share programs in general will increase exvessel prices, and thereby gross revenues and profits, Birkenbach et al. (2017) found mixed evidence to support that hypothesis.
+Although economic theory suggests that IFOs and catch share programs in general will increase exvessel prices, and thereby gross revenues and profits, Birkenbach et al. (2019) found mixed evidence to support that hypothesis.
 Their study assessed changes in ex-vessel prices for all U.S. catch share fisheries using differences-in-differences and synthetic control methods.
-Thus, they attempted to control for all other factors that could have potentially explained changes in ex-vessel prices after the implementation of a catch share program in order to isolate the effect of the program.
+In general, they attempted to control for all other factors that could have potentially explained changes in ex-vessel prices after the implementation of a catch share program in order to isolate the effect of the program.
 Although exvessel prices did increase following the implementation of catch shares in some fisheries, prices did not increase for all species after controlling for other factors.
-In general, ex-vessel price increased for the higher-value species within each complex or program.
-But even when the ex-vessel price did increase, the increase was not as significant as what may have been expected based on estimates that do not control for the effects of other factors.
-Consistent with Birkenbach et al's findings, Keithly (2017) conducted an analysis which concluded that the Grouper-Tilefish (GT) IFO program did not influence the ex-vessel prices of Gulf grouper species, even after including "habit formation" into the model.
-However, the analysis did indicate that monthly ex-vessel prices became more stable during the period after the GT-IFQ program was implemented.
-The analysis concluded monthly ex-vessel prices stabilized because ITO program caused monthly landings to be more stable.
-The wreckfish ITO program was not included in the Birkenbach et al (2017) study as NMFS was unable to provide several years of annual landings data that were determined to be confidential.
+Species experiencing ex-vessel price increases were found to supply higher-value fresh product markets that discouraged market gluts (i.e., catch shares ended or at least slowed the race to fish).
+For species experiencing ex-vessel price decreases, the economic benefits from catch shares management accrued in the form of improvements in technical efficiency (i.e., cost reductions) as season length increased.
+Species experiencing no change in ex-vessel price were found to supply frozen or canned product markets, and so the timing of within-season landings did not influence ex-vessel price.
+The Wreckfish ITQ program was not analyzed as fully as other programs in the Birkenbach et al. (2019) study as NMFS was unable to provide monthly landings data deemed to be confidential.
+However, based on annual landings data deemed not to be confidential, the study concluded that the introduction of the ITQ program for wreckfish had a positive effect on the average ex-vessel price for wreckfish.

-Preferred Practices for the Collection of Price Data
+5.2.3 Preferred Practices for the Collection of Price Data

 Holland et al. (2014) made several recommendations with respect to the collection of price data in catch share programs.
-First, information on sale price and/or other compensation received should be collected on all arm's-length quota share and quota pounds transfers, and systems should be implemented to validate and correct the data.
+First, information on sale price and/or other compensation received should be collected on all arm's-length16 quota share and quota pounds transfers, and systems should be implemented to validate and correct the data.
 In addition to price information, when applicable, other characteristics of transfers should be collected including: whether the transfer is internal to a business; whether there is in-kind compensation for the transfer and what that compensation is; and if there is some contractual form of compensation and what it is (e.g., a proportion of the landed value of the fish once it is sold).